nahusznaj/nahusznaj.github.io/_posts/projects/2018-11-01-statistics-fandango.md

 ---

-In this project I put into practice fundamental statistical concepts into a nice little project.
+I put into practise fundamental statistical concepts with a nice dataset on film reviews.

 Find my Jupyter notebook with the project in my [repo](https://github.com/nahusznaj/statistics_basic_fandango_films).
 Also, find a solution provided by dataquest.io in this [notebook](https://github.com/dataquestio/solutions/blob/master/Mission191Solutions.ipynb).